I work with people who…

 *Please ask about my sliding scale availability

+• Therapy is most effective when attended consistently, once per week, especially in the beginning stages.
 Depending on what you need help with and your goals, therapy can be short-term or long-term.

 • Yes, I offer a free 20 minute consultation!